orfeasa/orfeasa-com/content/about.md

 ### 💬 Contact

-If you'd like to get in touch with me, feel free to drop me a line οr check my profile:
+If you'd like to get in touch with me, feel free to drop me a line or check my profile:

 * GitHub: [github.com/orfeasa](https://github.com/orfeasa/)
 * Email: [orfeas@orfeasa.com](mailto:orfeas@orfeasa.com)